SEASONAL ADVICE

 We offer support to low-income families within our branch area.
 If you are receiving benefits or have a household income under £15,000 per year, you can access the following services.

-• Vet consultations for just £25 at our Welfare Clinic in Ipswich, and £15 at our mobile clinics in Stowmarket and Bury St Edmunds
+- Vet consultations for just £25 at our Welfare Clinics in Ipswich and Felixstowe, and £15 at our mobile clinics in Stowmarket and Bury St Edmunds

 DEADLINE WAS 10 JUNE 2024